AndrewWesleyCox/PythonApp/README.md

 # PythonApp
 Python Application

 ### App.py uses save.txt to load program urls and allows the user to launch all programs loaded.
+Uses Tkinter library.